The Private Competition Enforcement Review: Belgium

-Even though these legislative changes encourage private damages actions, Belgium is not on the short list for bringing such cases.
+Even though these legislative changes encourage private damages actions, Belgium is not on the shortlist for bringing such actions.
 However, a steadily increased number of claimants are bringing private damages actions before the Belgian courts, particularly by means of follow-on actions for cartel infringements.

 While the number of private damages actions in Belgium is steadily increasing, Belgian judges will be faced with specific challenges that are to be dealt with de novo as they will require departing from the classic litigation culture.
 The following challenges come to mind.

 First, it remains to be seen when the CEL will be applied fully in practice in a specific case.
 This will in particular require an assessment of which stipulations are considered of a substantive or procedural nature, including the presumptions that have been put in place.
 The Commission's evaluation report notable indicates that since it is ultimately the national courts that apply the implementing rules of the Private Damages Directive, it is their judgments that provide the meaningful operational experience.111

 The second challenge ahead is the actual quantification exercise of damages and the submission of economic evidence.
 It can be expected that this will be a complex exercise in practice, including specific econometric analysis.
 In addition, economic experts will need to gain experience in performing this exercise and a procedural court practice will need to be established.